mwsohn/DominanceAnalysis.jl/README.md

 # Dominance Analysis
  A Julia package for conducting dominance analysis.
 An excellent introduction and formulas on `dominance analysis` by Joseph Luchman can be found at https://cran.r-project.org/web/packages/domir/vignettes/domir_basics.html.
-See below for references as well.
+See below for references as well.[^1:6]

   ## Installation